Real Estate (REAL)

 REAL 3701 Topics in Real Estate (1-4 Credits)

 Independent study/research; requires written report.
-Prerequisites: approval of instructor.
+Prerequisite: Approval of School Director.